cowboyrooster420-netizen/prism/ARCHITECTURE_AUDIT_AND_PLAN.md

 # 🏗️ Architecture Audit & Improvement Plan

+## ⚠️ **IMPORTANT CORRECTION**
+**CORRECTED**: I initially incorrectly assessed your Technical Analysis system as broken.
+Your TA features are actually **fully functional** and actively used.
+The Edge Pipeline component is working and displaying comprehensive TA data from your database.

 ## 📋 Executive Summary

 Your system has evolved from simple crawlers to a complex enterprise architecture, but there's a significant mismatch between the infrastructure you've built and what you're actually using.
 This document identifies all issues and provides a phased plan to align your architecture with your current needs while preserving scale-ready capabilities.